jhlee-mitre/jhlee-mitre/README.md

 ## About me

-* Jaehoon Lee, PhD, FAMIA
 * Works at MITRE
-* Specialized in biomedical informatics
+* Specialized in medical informatics and health IT
-* Interested in anything about FHIR
+* Interested in anything about healthcare data